TobiasPSP/doneland_sources/Tools/Software/EspHome/README.md

 In a nutshell, with *Home Assistant*, devices no longer act isolated and no longer need to implement complete *stand-alone* solutions.

-Devices can now focus on very specific features (i.e. measuring air quality, or detecting human presence), and you can combine their entities with the entities of any other device, much similar to a *lego construction kit*, to design the final *automation task* or *solution*.
+Devices can now focus on *very specific features* (i.e. measuring air quality, detecting a button press) that by itself would make no sense.

+With *Home Assistant*, you can access the features of all of your devices and create dashboards and automation scripts.

+For example, a device that controls *air quality* (but has no display or other user interface) could display its readings on a *Home Assistant* dashboard, along with other readings from other devices.
+Likewise, the readings from that sensor could be used to trigger an *automation script* that turns on *air conditioning* when a temperature threshold is exceeded.

+> [!TIP]
-If you got curious by now, take a look at [how easy it is](https://done.land/components/microcontroller/families/raspberry/raspberrypi/assembly/setup) to set up your own low-energy 24/7 *Home Assistant* server on a *Raspberry Pi 5*.
+> If you got interested, take a look [how easy it is to set up *Home Assistant* running on a low-energy Raspberry Pi 5](https://done.land/components/microcontroller/families/raspberry/raspberrypi/assembly/setup).

-<details><summary>Understanding Entities</summary><br/>
+<details><summary>Device Features = Entities</summary><br/>
 In order for *Home Assistant* to work with all kinds of different devices (including but not limited to *ESPHome devices*), it *abstracts* device capabilities: each device *capability* surfaces as a so-called *entity*.

 #### Entities = Device Capabilities